 Adverse Outcome Pathways

-An adverse outcome pathway (AOP) is a model that identifies the sequence of biochemical events required to produce a toxic effect when an organism is exposed to a substance.
+An adverse outcome pathway (AOP) is a model that identifies the sequence of molecular and cellular events required to produce a toxic effect when an organism is exposed to a substance.
 Construction of an AOP can:

 Elements of an Adverse Outcome Pathway